linozen/exocortex/content/refs/python-for-everybody.md

 All the mentioned files should be available [here](https://www.py4e.com/code3/).

-#### Reading Files {#reading-files}
+#### Reading Files

 As mentioned already, the _file handle_ does not really contain the data, it is just reference to it.
 However, you can easily create a `for` loop to count the lines of a given text file.

 ```python
 fhand = open('mbox-short.txt')